svbailey/fingerprintjs/README.md

 ## What is fingerprinting?

-Fingerprinting is a technique, outlined in [the research by Electronic Frontier Foundation], of anonymously identifying a web browser with accuracy of up to 94%.
+Fingerprinting is a technique, outlined in [the research by Electronic Frontier Foundation][research], of anonymously identifying a web browser with accuracy of up to 94%.